isomerpages/ogp-buildforgood/_projects/SafeSpace.md

 ### Problem Statement

-There is a significant amount of friction for youths seeking mental health support as they are bombarded by copious amounts of information online when searching for resources.
+There is a significant amount of friction for youths seeking mental health support as they are bombarded by copious amounts of information when searching for resources online.

 ### Proposed Solution